munificent/craftinginterpreters/book/jumping-back-and-forth.md

 our virtual machine.
 In the tree-walk interpreter we built for jlox, we implemented Lox's control flow in terms of Java's.
 To execute a Lox if statement, we used a Java `if` statement to run the chosen branch.
 That works, but isn't entirely satisfying.
-By what magic does the *JVM* or a native CPU implement `if` statements?
+By what magic does the *JVM itself* or a native CPU implement `if` statements?
 Now that we have our own bytecode VM to hack on, we can answer that.

 When we talk about "control flow", what are we referring to?
 By "flow" we mean the way execution moves through the text of the program.
-Almost like there is a little robot inside the computer wandering through our program, executing each piece of code.
+Almost like there is a little robot inside the computer wandering through our code, executing bits and pieces here and there.
 Flow is the path that robot takes, and by *controlling* it, we drive which pieces of code it executes.

 In jlox, the robot's locus of attention -- the *current* bit of code -- was implicit based on which AST nodes were stored in various Java variables and what